Our next program that starts Saturday, April 22, 2017 is FULL.

 - Resiliency and self care: weathering the ups and downs of mental illness

-Sessions are offered in closed group settings and participants must attend all four days.
-Follow-up booster sessions allow you to review and practice the techniques you’ve learned.
+After the course has been completed, optional follow-up booster sessions allow you to review and practice the techniques you’ve learned.
 Sessions take place at the AMI-Quebec office, 5800 Decarie, Montreal H3X 2J5.

 * The Family Connections© program is designed to provide a foundation for better understanding of Borderline Personality Disorder (BPD) or emotion dysregulation (ED) and is especially aimed to help family members of someone with BPD or ED to obtain knowledge and develop practical skills which will help them cope, and protect their own well-being.